Leonie Henkes is a PhD candidate at the Centre for the Arts in Society.

 My PhD project examines folk theories of crying as represented in ancient Greek literature from Homer till the 5th century BCE.
 Whereas weeping is a universal phenomenon, the causes for weeping, the evaluation of tears, and the display rules of crying rely upon culturally specific aspects.
-In my project, I aim to unravel these cultural factors and to reconstruct conceptualizations of crying of ancient Greek emotional communities, their “weeping norms”, and the culturally specific “emotion scripts”.
+In my project, I examine these cultural factors and attempt to reconstruct conceptualizations of crying of ancient Greek emotional communities, their norms about weeping, and culturally specific “emotion scripts”.

 2019 – present